Skip to content

 Ferrer went on to explain that future antiretroviral treatments could have a greater impact on HIV patients if paired with probiotic therapies that target this ‘subset of bacteria’.
 Of course for the moment we would always wait for larger, more conclusive studies before suggesting any sort of probiotic therapy alongside typical treatment, but the theory is interesting to explore.

-Like the research discussed in this blog post, other publications have also suggested that having a healthy balance of friendly bacteria in the intimate area may be associated with reduced risk of HIV infection.
+Other publications have also suggested that having a healthy balance of friendly bacteria in the intimate area may be associated with reduced risk of HIV infection.

 Studies have observed that women who have low levels of Lactobacilli are more likely to get HIV, than women who have healthy dominance of Lactobacilli in the intimate area.
 It’s important to remember that there are many factors involved in the pathogenicity of HIV, but the authors of these studies theorise that a healthy balance of friendly bacteria in the intimate area allows better regulation of immunity and inflammation there, hence reducing the risk of HIV taking hold upon exposure.
 Fascinating stuff, we think!